argilla-io/argilla/docs/_source/_common/snippets/start_page.md

 ### 4. Add records

-You canCreate a list with the records you want to add.
-Ensure that you match the fields with the ones specified in the previous step.
+You can create a list with records that you want to add.
+Ensure that you match the fields with those specified in the question settings.

 You can also use `pandas` or `datasets.load_dataset` to [read an existing dataset and create records from it](https://argilla-io.github.io/argilla/latest/how_to_guides/record/).